aytchell/validator/README.md

  * It will contain the name of the value (as given to `.expect()`)
  * The method `.expect()` takes an optional third parameter with extra information
  * You have to call `.notNull()` before any other check.
-This is enforced by the API and the used tpyes.
+This is enforced by the API and the used types.

 ## Maven